Vito Corleone: The Godfather

 While Vito recovers, Sonny serves as acting head of the family.
 Michael, knowing his father will never be safe while Sollozzo lives, convinces Sonny to let him murder Sollozzo and McCluskey.
-Michael lures both men to a meeting at a restaurant in The Bronx, retrieves a handgun planted by Clemenza in the bathroom, and shoots both men dead.
+Michael lures both men to a meeting at a restaurant in the Bronx, retrieves a handgun planted by Clemenza in the bathroom, and shoots both men dead.
 Michael is then smuggled to Sicily under the protection of Vito's friend and business partner Don Tommasino.
 The deaths of Sollozzo and McCluskey ignite a war between the Corleone and Tattaglia families, with the other New York families backing the latter.
 After Sonny is killed by Barzini's men, Vito resumes control and brokers a peace accord among the families, during which he realizes that Barzini masterminded the attempt on his life and Sonny's murder.

 Michael returns home to become Vito's heir apparent.
 Michael marries his girlfriend Kay Adams, and Vito retires, making Michael the operating head of the family—something Vito had never wanted for his favorite son.
-Vito becomes his informal consigliere, replacing Hagen.
+He becomes Michael's informal consigliere, replacing Hagen.
 Michael persuades Vito that it is time to remove the family from organized crime.
 At the same time, Michael and Vito secretly plan to eliminate the other New York dons, while allowing them to whittle away at Corleone family interests to lull them into inaction.

 Vito warns Michael that Barzini will set Michael up to be killed under the guise of a meeting; Barzini will use one of the Corleone family's most trusted members as an intermediary.
 Shortly afterwards, on July 29, 1955, Vito dies of a heart attack in his garden while playing with his grandson, Michael's son Anthony.
 In the novel, his last words are, "Life is so beautiful."

 At Vito's funeral, Tessio inadvertently reveals that he is the traitor when he tells Michael that Barzini wants a meeting and that he can set it up on his territory in Brooklyn, where Michael would be safe.
 Days later, Michael eliminates the other New York dons in a wave of assassinations.
 Michael also orders Tessio and Rizzi murdered for conspiring with Barzini, along with Las Vegas mobster Moe Greene, who has been stonewalling Michael's efforts to buy casinos.
 In one stroke, the Corleone family regains its status as the most powerful criminal organization in the country.